danaher-digital/clustering_coding_challenge/README.md

 This coding challenge is used in Danaher Digital's recruiting process.
 Data, code, and repository links may not be used or shared outside of this recruiting process.

-In the data/raw directory are twelve data files.
+In the data/raw directory are thirteen data files.
 Each file represents an experiment where a number of features of a system are measured.
 Each file has a large number of multi-dimensional data points.
 The objective is to create one algorithm that will cluster every file and maximize the correspondence of predicted cluster and labeled cluster for each data point.